Mental Health Disorders: Anxiety

-Anxiety affects us all at different points in our lives.
+Mental health disorders such as anxiety affect us all at different points in our lives.
 Typically, we feel anxious when we are faced with something stressful or frightening like a first date or a public speech.
 These feelings are normal.
 Anxiety commonly manifests itself in physical symptoms such as chest pain, headaches, and involuntary trembling.

 However, anxiety should not affect your ability to work, study or maintain relationships.
 If these symptoms persist throughout the events of everyday life and affect your ability to complete even the most mundane tasks, you could be suffering from an anxiety disorder.